 I would have loved to have seen that fictional movie they were making.
 From what I can tell, I really don’t think it would have made a lick of sense!

 Klein gets the idea of ending his movie with a stunt-filled ending, with a rocket-powered car jump as the finale.
 It’s up to Reynolds to decide to agree to it while all indicators and everyone is telling him not to do it.
-The big stunt sequence at the end may not be as impressive as it was in 1978, but it’s still fun.
-Some of the car crashes and explosions have lost their luster over time.
-But the collapsing smokestacks with the racing car narrowly avoiding them makes up of it.
-I actually think that looked cooler than the long car jump.
+The big stunt sequence at the end may not be as impressive as it was in 1978, but it’s still an awful lot of fun.
+Some of the car crashes and explosions have lost their luster over time, but the collapsing smokestacks with the racing car narrowly avoiding them makes up of it.
+I actually think that part looked cooler than the long car jump.

 Somehow that kind of stuff dilutes the main story.
 I would have liked more time spent on the aging stuntman and that story than the usual Reynolds/Needham scenes with Burt being Burt.
 The movie doesn’t delve as deeply into the most interesting aspect of the story which is focusing on Hooper and this crossroads he’s approaching.
 I would have liked that more.

 The main story simply becomes serviceable.
 This could have been the ultimate stuntman movie – there’s a great cast in it!
 It was afterall made with the intention of being a love letter to the overworked and under-appreciated stuntman.